metral/pulumihome/Weekly-release-process.md

 - PPCs attached to the Pulumi Service.
 This is changed via a new version hash to `pulumi/pulumi-ppc` in `pulumi-service/Gopkg.lock`.
 - The Pulumi SDK being used to run `pulumi update` in fire-and-forget mode, against the Pulumi Service and PPCs.
 This is updated by editing the `pulumi-service/.travis.yml` file.

 Whenever we run the "Weekly Update Process", we will potentially be rolling out a new version of each of these components.
-All of which pose a great risk to our users without careful testing and qualification.

 ### Pulumi SDK releases